History

 P. Dawson

-Notes: Meets history department's pre-1750 requirement.
+Notes: Meets History department's pre-1750 requirement.

 300-Level Colloquia

 A colloquium is a 300-level class concentrating on advanced readings in secondary sources and on the analysis and construction of an historical argument.
 A colloquium may be centered on a broad historical theme, issue, or problem that is likely to affect the world into which current students will graduate.
-Regardless of topic, they share the common course number History 301.
+Regardless of topic, they share the common course number HIST-301.
 Please note that admission to some 300-level history courses is by written application and permission of the instructor.
 Students may apply online.

 HIST-301 Colloquia